While most people would pick a chocolate cake towered high and slathered with rich frosting, my favourite cake is carrot cake.

 - To make your cake, pulse together the nuts until they break down – don’t blend until they form a meal, it’s good to have a few chunks in this!
 Add the remaining ingredients and blend until sticking together.
 Have a taste, and add more spice / sweetener if needed.

-- Press the cake mixture down into two small springform cake tins (I used 6inch tins), sprinkling over a little coconut flour first – this stops the cake mix sticking to the tins!
+- Press the cake mixture down into a small springform cake tin (I used a 10-inch tin), sprinkling a little coconut flour over the base of the tin first – this stops the cake mix sticking!
 Place in the freezer to set for at least a few hours.